 In 2014, United Nations officials sharply criticized Detroit’s practice of shutting off water for residents who couldn’t pay their bills.
 This year, more than 18,000 residents have been at risk of losing their access.

-It's been a while since my last Eco-Music Monday post, but I felt a blast from the past was needed today.
-First to remind us of how far we've progressed with environmental protection, secondly to keep in the forefront of our minds the continued work that needs to take place, and thirdly to serve as a … Continue reading Eco-Music Monday: Marvin Gaye “Mercy, Mercy Me (the Ecology)”
+It’s been a while since my last Eco-Music Monday post, but I felt a blast from the past was needed today.
+First to remind us of how far we’ve progressed … Continue reading Eco-Music Monday: Marvin Gaye “Mercy, Mercy Me (the Ecology)”

 The challenge of alleviating energy poverty remains to be fully addressed.
 In a “key findings” brief for the Scholars Strategy Network, I suggest three ways restructuring of the processes and procedures of the the two primary low-income energy assistance programs (the Low Income Home Energy Assistance and Weatherization Assistance programs) could improve impact and effectiveness.